google/bloaty/doc/how-bloaty-works.md

 Also notice that there is an entry in the VM map that says `[-- Nothing mapped --]`.
 This is calling attention to the fact that there is a gap in the address space here.
-Since nothing is mapped, these regions of the VM space don't actually need to be mapped.
+Since nothing is mapped, these regions of the VM space don't actually need to accessible in the target process image.
 However, unless this unused space aligns with page boundaries, it will probably end up getting mapped anyway.

 Sometimes we know a region's start but not its end.
 For example, Mach-O symbols have an address but not a size (whereas ELF symbols have both).